sttp/Specification/Sections/U-TLS.md

 > :information_source: Since the SignatureLength is not signed, it is important to validate all bytes of the Signature.
 Signatures are not truncated.

-The following steps must be taken in sequential order when a receiver validates a `Key Exchange Packet`:
+The following steps must be taken in sequential order when a receiver validates a `Key Packet.` The order has been selected to minimize the impact of a denial of service attack by flooding this kind of packet:
 1. Ensure that `Version` is supported.
 2. Ensure that `InstanceID` was not recently received.
 3. Ensure that `CreationTime` represents a valid UTC timestamp.
 (Throwing exceptions here could allow for an easy denial of service attack since exception processing is slow for most languages.)